 Its pretty amazing to see how far my FLF has come – from only having half a dozen leaves about half-a-foot high, to reaching around a metre in height in 18 months.
 Next I’ll be focusing on growing a branch or two, to start getting that tree-like shape.
 Yes, I”l be coaxing my Fiddle Leaf Fig to branch – stay tuned to see how it goes 😉

-If you need any more advice or info on your Fiddle Leaf Fig, check out my other posts- Growing and Pruning Your Fiddle Leaf Fig, and How to Grow a Fiddle Leaf Fig from Bush to Tree.
+If you need any more advice or info on your Fiddle Leaf Fig or you are noticing that your Fiddle Leaf Fig has Leaf Damage, check out my other posts- Growing and Pruning Your Fiddle Leaf Fig, and How to Grow a Fiddle Leaf Fig from Bush to Tree.
 Or if you have any questions on fertilizing, staking, spider mites and repotting (or anything else!), feel free to leave a comment below and I’ll get back to you!

 Find me on Bloglovin’ – I’d love your support!